 Fortunately, most modern plasma cutters today use what is called a Blow-Back start mechanism to create the Pilot Arc.
-We have compiled a list below of plasma cutters that Langmuir Systems has deemed compatible with the CrossFire™ machine that utilizes the Blow-Back starting method.
-This list is in no way comprehensive of all compatibility on the market so if you are unsure about your plasma cutter we encourage you to consult your manufacturer and inquire about the arc starting method for your specific model.
+We have compiled a list of plasma cutters that Langmuir Systems has deemed compatible with CrossFire™ machines that utilize the Blow-Back starting method.
+This list is in no way comprehensive of all compatible cutters on the market so if you are unsure about your plasma cutter we encourage you to consult your manufacturer and inquire about the arc starting method for your specific model.

-Our mission from the beginning was to bring CNC plasma cutting to the hobby level by offering a low cost and tailored solution to the home consumer.
-While there are many high quality plasma cutters on the market today, many of these models are much more expensive than the CrossFire™ machine itself.
-After assessing several plasma cutters for quality, compatibly and affordability we chose to partner with RAZORWELD to pair a truly powerful line of plasma cutters with the CrossFire™ machine at an incredible price.
-Take advantage of discounted pricing at checkout by bundling your CrossFire™ machine with a RAZORWELD plasma cutter.
+We choose to partner with RAZORWELD to pair a powerful line of plasma cutters with the CrossFire™ machine at an incredible price.
+Take advantage of discounted pricing by bundling your CrossFire™ machine with a RAZORWELD plasma cutter.

 Splicing into the torch trigger wires may or may not violate your plasma cutter’s warranty.
 It is your responsibility to check with your plasma cutter manufacturer regarding the terms of the warranty and whether or not executing the splicing procedure violates those terms.
 Langmuir Systems will not be held responsible for warranty violations.